Gibson ES-295: Specifications

-ES-295s came with the same wrap around trapeze tailpiece that was standard on the first Les Paul Guitars. the whole guitar including the neck were finished in gold with ivory binding and pick-guard.
+ES-295s came with the same wrap around (strings wrap over the top) long trapeze tailpiece that (the short trapeze with strings that wrap under the bridge) was standard on the first Les Paul Guitars. the whole guitar including the neck were finished in gold with ivory binding and floral pick-guard.
 The guitar had two single coil P-90s with cream colored pickup covers.
-The guitar had a 3 way switch with two tone knobs and two volume knobs.
+The guitar had a 3 way toggle switch with two tone knobs and two volume knobs.
 The metal parts were all finished in gold.

 Reception

-The 295 did not sell well.
-By 1957 Gibson changed the pickups from P-90s to Humbuckers.
-Some thought the gold color was a reason for the diminished interest in the 295.
-Gibson shipped some ES-295s in sunburst, Argentine Grey and cherry.
-The guitar was played by Elvis Presley guitarist Scotty Moore.
+The ES-295 did not sell well.
+By late 1957 Gibson changed the pickups from dog ear P-90s to Humbuckers.
+Some thought the gold color was a reason for the diminished interest in the ES-295.
+Gibson shipped some ES-295s in sunburst, Argentine Grey, Cherry & Black.
+The guitar was played by Elvis Presley's guitarist Scotty Moore in the early 50's Sun Studio years.